krisleech/wisper-sidekiq/README.md

 ## Contributing

-To run sidekiq `scripts/sidekiq`.
-This wraps sidekiq in rerun which will watch `specs/dummy_app` for changes.
+To run sidekiq use `scripts/sidekiq`.
+This wraps sidekiq in [rerun](https://github.com/alexch/rerun) which will restart sidekiq when `specs/dummy_app` changes.